-Contextual information has been widely recognized as an important modeling dimension in various social science and technological disciplines.
-While a substantial amount of research has already been performed in the area of context-aware recommender systems (CARS), many existing approaches focus on the representational view that incorporates pre-defined and static contextual factors (such as time and location) to the recommendation process.
+Contextual information has been widely recognized as an important modeling dimension in social science and technological disciplines, and it is becoming more and more important for enhancing the relevancy of the recommendation results.
+Several context-aware recommender systems (CARS) workshops have been organized in the past, where the addition of contextual information to traditional recommender systems has been discussed.
+While a substantial amount of research has already been performed, many existing approaches to CARS focus on the so-called `representational view' that incorporates pre-defined and static contextual factors (such as time and location) in the recommendation process.

-CARS 2.0 workshop will be held online between September 25th and co-located with RecSys 2020.
+CARS 2022 workshop will be held in person and will be co-located with RecSys 2022 in Seattle, WA, USA.

 Copyright © 2022 CARS Workshop - All Rights Reserved